UIUC-iSchool-DataViz/spring2019online/week01/lecture01.md

 ---

-Break into groups based on your numbers, and visualize the results by whatever method you choose: by hand, by computer, or otherwise.

-Affix to or inscribe upon your sheet of paper.
+## Breakout Groups: We will use these minimally

+### Breakout Group 1:

+Break into online chat groups, and visualize the results: can use the *whiteboard* or in a program of your choosing.
+Remember to screen shot your visualizations to share in Breakout Group 2.

+### Breakout Group 2:
+Discuss

 notes:
 Don't get used to sitting in the same seat in this room!
 We're going to move